monokal/CloudFlare-DDNS-Agent/README.md

 ## Installation

 ##### Debian / Ubuntu
-Simply installing the DEB package (found in the `deb` folder of this repo) as per below will drop everything in to place and add a cron job to run every hour by default, though this can be tweaked in `/etc/cron.d/cloudflare-ddns-agent`.
-Also see "Configuration" below.
+Simply installing the DEB package (found in the `deb` directory of this repo) as per below will drop everything in to place and add a cron job to run every hour by default, though this can be tweaked in `/etc/cron.d/cloudflare-ddns-agent`. **See "Configuration" below**.
 ```bash
 sudo dpkg -i cloudflare-ddns-agent_<version>.deb
 ```